 > (sra ch-2) (sra ch-3) # sensor read analog

 They should out the distance in millimeters, plus or minus a few due to noise.
-Make sure that the left sensor corresponds to the first reading and the right sensor to the second.
+Make sure that the front sensor corresponds to the first reading and the rear sensor to the second.